yatiml/yatiml/docs/tutorial.rst

 ``dict``, but an ``OrderedDict``.
 This is a standard Python type from the ``collections`` module that works just like a normal ``dict``, but remembers the order of the entries.
 Saving a ``dict`` to a YAML file using plain PyYAML will put the attributes in a random order, which is usually difficult to read.
-With ruamel.yaml, YAtiML can control the order, and it makes use of that feature here.
+YAtiML keeps the order of the attributes, so you can make your YAML file more readable.

 Type errors
 -----------

-So far, we have define the type of our document, and read a matching YAML file.
+So far, we have defined the type of our document, and read a matching YAML file.
 But what if we are given a YAML file that does not match?
 Let's modify our input a bit, writing the age as a number: